 The State Emergency Service (SES) is a volunteer organisation that provides support to the community in times of emergency and disaster.

-The Moreton Bay Region SES Unit is proudly supported in partnership by both Moreton Bay Regional Council and Emergency Management Queensland.
+The Moreton Bay region SES Unit is proudly supported in partnership by both City of Moreton Bay and Emergency Management Queensland.

 SES members are highly skilled, unpaid volunteers who undertake regular ongoing training to help vulnerable members of the community during or after emergencies.

 Phone 132 500 or lodge your request online for assistance during storm and flood emergencies.

 Phone 000 for other emergency situations such as:

 To join the SES you must be 16 years of age and older.

 The unit and groups undertake weekend training activities two to three times a year to put new volunteers through these probationary courses.
 New members are encouraged to participate in regular core skill training activities during group evenings to build up their basic skills while they are going through their probationary period.